Spynie Palace: Background

 The beginnings of the Bishopric of Moray are unclear.
 The first mention of a bishop was Gregoir whose name appeared on several royal charters in the 1120s.
 The early bishops of Moray had no fixed abode but moved between houses at Birnie, Kinneddar and Spynie.
-In 1172, King William I, the Lion, made grants to the church of the Holy Trinity of the Bishopric of Moray and to Bishop Simon de Tosny.
+In 1172, King William I, the Lion, made grants to the church of the Holy Trinity of the Bishopric of Moray and Bishop Simon de Tosny.
 Formal permission for the permanent move to Spynie was given by Pope Innocent III to Bishop Bricius de Douglas in April 1206 and the transfer was probably made by 1208.
 Bishop Bricius attended the Fourth Lateran Council in 1215 and may have appealed to Innocent to transfer the See of Moray to Elgin.
 However, he certainly wrote to him requesting the move before July 1216.
 The cathedral church of Spynie was considered vulnerable to attack and too far from the market.
 Elgin with its royal castle would have been seen as a better option.
 Bricius did not live to see the changes made, dying in 1222, but his successor, Bishop Andrew of Moray carried them out.
 Although the See of Moray was transferred to the Church of the Holy Trinity in Elgin on 19 July 1224, the Bishop of Moray's episcopal palace remained at Spynie.

 The fortified residence

 12th and 13th centuries

 The first castle was a wooden structure built in the late 12th century and was revealed in excavations carried out between 1986 and 1994.
 The excavated evidence suggests that the buildings were surrounded by a rectangular ring work and ditch which seem to have enclosed an area of roughly the same as the 14th-century curtain wall, i.e., an enclosure of 45 – 65 m and is large even by medieval ring works found elsewhere in Britain.
-It is likely that the buildings would have consisted of the bishop's house with a hall, a bed chamber and a chapel and also holding a brewhouse and a bakehouse.
+The buildings would likely have consisted of the bishop's house with a hall, a bed chamber and a chapel and also holding a brewhouse and a bakehouse.
 The stone buildings first appeared in the 13th century with the establishment of what was thought to have been a chapel and which had coloured glass windows.